digital-asset/daml/docs/source/error-codes/self-service/index.rst

   - ``:`` - a colon character that serves as a separator for the machine and human readable parts.

-  - ``<HUMAN_READABLE_MESSAGE>`` - message targeted at a human reader.
+  - ``<HUMAN_READABLE_MESSAGE>`` - a message targeted at a human reader.
     Should never be parsed by applications, as the description might change in future releases to improve clarity.

 In a concrete example an error description might look like this: